-For each of the estimated 142,000 people in the U.S. living with DM1, the underlying cause of the disease is a genetic mutation in the DMPK gene.
-Despite clear drug targets and well-understood biology, drug development efforts have not resulted in effective therapies, largely due to the inability to deliver enough medicine to muscles while minimizing exposure to other tissues.
-Through our revolutionary FORCE platform, we aim to bring the first disease-modifying treatments to patients and families impacted by DM1.
+Despite clear drug targets and well-understood biology, drug development efforts have not resulted in effective therapies for severe muscle diseases, largely due to the inability to deliver enough medicine to muscles while minimizing exposure to other tissues.
+Through our revolutionary FORCETM platform, we aim to bring the first disease-modifying treatments to patients and families affected by these diseases.

 ‘I’m not alone in this’: One patient’s journey with DM1